Flagsmith/flagsmith/docs/docs/quickstart.md

 ## Finishing Up

-This was a pretty simple demo, but it covers the core concepts involved in integrating Flagsmith into your application.
+This was a pretty quick demo, but it covers the core concepts involved in integrating Flagsmith into your application.
 From here, some areas of the documentation you might want to check out are:

 - A deeper overview of the application - [Features](basic-features/managing-features.md),